 4. iSpring 3-Stage Whole House Filtration System

-Included are a sediment filter and two activated carbon blocks.
+It includes a sediment filter and two activated carbon blocks.
 This means the system focuses on filtering sediment and chemical impurities.

-Included are a metal bracket, all filter cases, and a wrench.
+Also included are a metal bracket, all filter cases, and a wrench.

 Two Carbon Filters